appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
 <p>Selector is the selector on the namespace or labels on the configuration.
-Note, defining no selector dictates the policy should apply to all</p>
+By leaving this fields empty you can implicitedly selecting all configurations.</p>

 </div>